goyox86/elpr-sources/guessing-game.md

 thread '<main>' panicked at 'Please type a number!'
 ```

-Ha! `quit` actually quits.
+Ja! `quit` en efecto termina la ejecución.
 As does any other non-number input.
 Well, this is
 suboptimal to say the least.
 First, let’s actually quit when you win the game:

 ```rust,ignore